 Yes – else I would have never gone back 3 times.
 Each time it does seem to get even better.
 The Beehive is an oasis in the myriad of hotel choices in the Termini area.
-From the original booking process, to the amount of great information they give you when you make your reservation, to your experience at the hotel – it’s the best I’ve found in Rome.
+From the original booking process to the amount of great information they give you when you make your reservation, to your experience at the hotel – it’s the best I’ve found in Rome.

-The new project that Linda and family have taken on are the Sweets; a cross between an apartment rental and a private room.
-Just ¼ block away from the Beehive are the Sweets, private rooms with ensuite bathrooms and a shared kitchen and living room area in an existing apartment building.
+The new project that Linda and family have taken on is the Sweets; a cross between an apartment rental and a private room.
+Just ¼ block away from the Beehive are the Sweets, private rooms with ensuite bathrooms, and a shared kitchen and living room area in an existing apartment building.
 I had the opportunity to stay a night at the Sweets in the first few weeks of their opening!

 Also 2 blocks from Termini in a local apartment building.
 Just around the corner from the Beehive lobby.
-You actually check in at the Beehive Lobby and then they will provide you keys and information for the Sweets.
+You actually check in at the Beehive Lobby and then they will provide you with keys and information for the Sweets.

 Rooms and Amenities